Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 6. Hamilton Falls

-Located about one hour drive from Austin, Hamilton Falls is one of the most beautiful waterfalls Austin Texas has been a very popular place among tourists and locals.
+Located about one hour drive from Austin, Hamilton Falls is one of the most beautiful waterfalls Austin Texas has.
+It is a very popular place among tourists and locals.

 It is 50 feet in height and is located on the same spot where Pedernales River meets Hamilton Creek.

-The view is absolutely gorgeous, and the water temperature from the pool at the waterfall’s base is perfect for cooling off on a hot summer day.
+The view is absolutely gorgeous.
+The water temperature from the pool at the waterfall’s base is perfect for cooling off on a hot summer day.

-For visiting the place, you need to make a reservation sometimes weeks in advance, especially if you plan to visit this spot during summer weekends when everybody rushes to the pools to cool off and have fun.
+For visiting the place, you need to make a reservation sometimes weeks in advance.
+Especially if you plan to visit this spot during summer weekends.
+Then everybody rushes to the pools to cool off and have fun.

-The debit of the waterfall is influenced by the rain that drops, but I can tell you for sure that it flows all year round.
+The debit of the waterfall is influenced by the rain that drops.
+I can tell you for sure that it flows all year round.

-In order to get to the waterfall, you need to follow 0.25 miles hiking nature trail that starts at the parking lot and goes to the pool and waterfall.
+In order to get to the waterfall, you need to follow 0.25 miles hiking nature trail.
+It starts at the parking lot and goes to the pool and waterfall.

 The waterfall’s park is perfect for swimming, biking, hiking, horseback riding, and fishing.

-There is an entrance fee to the waterfall for 11 USD per adult, and access is allowed between 8.30 am and 6 p.m.
+There is an entrance fee to the waterfall for 11 USD per adult.
+Access is allowed between 8.30 am and 6 p.m.

 7. Westcave Preserve waterfalls

-One of Texas’s most visited waterfalls is Westcave Preserve waterfalls, located off Hamilton Pool Road about one mile from the famous Hamilton Pool Preserve.
+One of Texas’s most visited waterfalls is Westcave Preserve waterfalls.
+It is located off Hamilton Pool Road about one mile from the famous Hamilton Pool Preserve.

 It is about 40 minutes from Austin downtown and 20 minutes north of Dripping Springs.

-The safest and easiest way to reach the falls is with a guided tour available on weekends and depending on weather conditions.
+A guided tour is the safest and easiest way to reach the falls.
+It is available on weekends and depending on weather conditions.

 The waterfall has 40 feet in height, and it hides a small cave that could be explored on the guided tour.

-The entrance to the park costs 15 USD for adults and 7 USD for children, while the guided tour is around 60 USD per person it includes a walk through the Hill Country landscape, a tour of the grotto, and spectacular views of the waterfall and the caves.
+The entrance to the park costs 15 USD for adults and 7 USD for children.
+The guided tour is around 60 USD per person.
+It includes a walk through the Hill Country landscape, a tour of the grotto, and spectacular views of the waterfall and the caves.

-It is one of the best day trips you can experience in Texas, and the caves and the waterfalls are more spectacular in reality than in photos.
+It is one of the best day trips you can experience in Texas.
+The caves and the waterfalls are more spectacular in reality than in photos.

-Beware that the tour must be reserved in advance, so don’t just go there hoping that you will find a free seat, as the place is extremely popular, and the tour sells really quickly and many days in advance.
+Beware that the tour must be reserved in advance.
+Don’t just go there hoping that you will find a free seat.
+As the place is extremely popular, and the tour sells really quickly and many days in advance.

-Although the hole located at the bottom of the waterfall looks extremely tempting, swimming is not allowed in the area, and if you want to swim, head to Hamilton Pools.
+Although the hole located at the bottom of the waterfall looks extremely tempting, swimming is not allowed in the area.
+If you want to swim, head to Hamilton Pools.

 There are toilets at the entrance of the parks, and pets are not allowed inside, so leave your furry friends home.